-Dealing with dissatisfied clients can be one of the most stressful aspects of being a freelancer.
-It is important not to take it personally but to instead try to see if you can help reassure or make them satisfied.
+Dealing with dissatisfied clients can be one of the most stressful aspects of freelancing.
+It is important not to take it personally but to try instead to see if you can help reassure or make them satisfied.

-The use of employee monitoring software such as WorkExaminer could provide an easy start in that regard.
+The use of employee monitoring software such as WorkExaminer could provide an easy start.
 It will let clients actually ‘see’ the work that you’re doing – either in terms of your online and computer activity or by capturing screenshots.

 For demanding clients that are on a deadline, offering the option of using WorkExaminer as a way to track your progress could help alleviate their concerns.
 It will also make them less likely to react badly if any issues crop up, as they will be able to see the work that has been put in.

-Overall WorkExaminer can help freelancers operate more smoothly due to the data it can provide clients.
-It will allow clients to monitor progress, ensure deadlines are being met, and make it easy to report on the status of the work or invoice for it.
+Overall, WorkExaminer can help freelancers operate more smoothly due to the data it can provide clients.
+It will allow clients to monitor progress, ensure deadlines are being met, and make it easy to report on the work status or invoice for it.

-By suggesting to your clients that WorkExaminer be used, it can help build trust – especially initially.
+Suggesting to your clients that WorkExaminer be used can help build trust, especially initially.
 That, in turn, could help you to enter productivity boost zones, land more jobs, and reduce your stress levels further